From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: The Design

 \end{myitemize}

 \heading{Balancing efficiency and accuracy:} We address the efficiency-accuracy tension in \texttt{visit} through three approaches.
-First, \texttt{visit} bundles "navigation" and "primitive interaction" (click, or text input) into the \emph{atomic} "control-access" command and supports multiple commands per call (e.g., \texttt{visit([command1, command2])}), enabling the LLM to execute several functions in one turn.
-Second, \texttt{visit} excludes complex interactions.
-When subsequent steps require composite interactions, \sys enforces the LLM to stop emitting further visit commands.
+First, \texttt{visit} bundles ``navigation'' and ``primitive interaction'' (e.g., click) into the \emph{atomic} \texttt{control-access} command and supports multiple commands per call (e.g., \texttt{visit([command1, command2])}), enabling the LLM to execute several functions in one turn.
+Second, \texttt{visit} excludes complex interactions (i.e., actions supported by state declaration).
+When subsequent steps require composite interactions, \sys requires the LLM to stop emitting further visit commands.
 This forces the LLM to observe (e.g., verify the newly revealed dynamic controls after setting the scroll bar) before re-planning based on the actual UI state. \sys disallows mixing \texttt{visit} interface with other interfaces in the same turn to enforce this.
+An exception is \texttt{access-and-input-text}.
+We specifically include this command in the \texttt{visit} interface, which overlaps with state declaration, because the outcome of an ``edit'' action is limited and highly predictable, and therefore is unnecessary to observe the execution result.
+This design improves efficiency by allowing the execution of \texttt{edit} commands with other \texttt{control-access} commands in a single turn, without a forced stop to observe.
 Third, \texttt{visit} supports shortcut commands for essential keyboard functions (e.g., pressing \texttt{ENTER} to commit text in an edit field).
 We instruct the LLM to use this judiciously.

-\heading{Handling unstable UI Interaction:} We design several techniques to enhance the robustness of the executor.
+\heading{Handling unstable UI interaction:} We design several techniques to enhance the robustness of the executor.
 First, we employ a fuzzy control matcher that combines control type, ancestor hierarchy, and name similarity when exact matching fails due to name variations or UIA's lack of guaranteed unique identifiers.
 Second, we provide structured error feedback that explicitly describes control states and context to guide subsequent planning, e.g., when a target control is located but disabled.
 Finally, we use a failure retry mechanism for GUI controls that may load slowly, retrying when deterministically expected controls are absent after interactions.
 We exclude shortcut-key operations to prevent unintended side effects from repeated executions, e.g., pressing \texttt{Enter} twice.

 \heading{Handling improper LLM instruction-following:} Despite explicit instructions to output only target control identifiers, LLMs sometimes include navigational nodes.
 We address this by trusting the LLM's intended destination while ignoring its navigation process.
 The key insight is that functional nodes are topology leaves, while navigational nodes are non-leaves.
 We filter out non-leaf nodes, allowing the executor to retain only commands targeting functional nodes and handle navigation independently.
 This provides fault tolerance regardless of whether the LLM outputs navigational steps.
 Shortcut-key commands following filtered commands are also removed to maintain consistency.